ECMWFCode4Earth/diffusion-models-for-weather-prediction/README.md

 - Detailed installation instructions will follow.
 - The repository is formatted with black formatter and also uses pre-commit
   - make sure that pre-commit package is installed or `pip install pre-commit`
-  - to set up the git hook scripts `pre-commit install.
+  - to set up the git hook scripts `pre-commit install`.

 - The main repository has two submodules that can be installed as follows: